 - Powders derived from onions, celery, or the any substances derived from ingredients that are a problems in another form.

 - Honorable mention: Phosphoric acid.
-This is an artificial acid and I have not researched why it is problematic but testing has shown it is.
+This is an artificial acid and I have not researched why it is problematic but ingestion has shown it is.

 Know what foods do not have citric acid or acetic acid